Sydney Cenotaph: Dawn Service origin

 The idea of the Dawn Service has been extended to other states as well.
 The rising sun with its promise of a bright new day, the memory of the tension of waiting for the whistle blast that signalled the order to advance and the badge which Australian soldiers of the AIF wore on their slouch hats brings a complex imagery into play at every Dawn Service.
 Since the first Anzac Day ceremony was held at the Cenotaph in 1928, it began to emerge as the major focus for mourning and commemoration in NSW.

 The Cenotaph has gained a sacrosanct place in the history of war memorial services in NSW.
 Furthermore, it is not only a focus for Australian mourning and memory.
 Visiting dignitaries often place wreaths on the Cenotaph.
 On 4 July 1942, for instance, US troops stationed in Australia laid wreaths on the Cenotaph on the US Independence Day, in memory of the US troops who died in the defence of the Philippines.

 A proposal to add sculptures of an airman and a nurse in 1962 did not come to fruition.
 Many people, even former aircrew, agreed that it was more powerful as a simple symbol for all rather than as naturalistic representations of everyone who had served.
 Another proposal in 1954 to shift the Cenotaph came to nothing, though some chains were installed around it and the plinth was enlarged.
 A City Council photo of 11 August 1966 showed bollards had been installed by this date.
-Peace groups and feminist organisations opposed to aspects of the Anzac legend from the 1970s onwards have focused their protests on the Cenotaph at Martin Place.
-The conversion of Martin Place into a pedestrian plaza from the 1960s onwards reduced threats to the monument from traffic.
+Peace groups and feminist organisations opposed to aspects of the Anzac legend from the 1970s onward have focused their protests on the Cenotaph at Martin Place.
+The conversion of Martin Place into a pedestrian plaza from the 1960s onward reduced threats to the monument from traffic.